-The Marine Corps Sunset Parade at the Iwo Jima Memorial is one of Washington’s many wonderful free events during the summer and well worth doing.
+The Marine Corps Sunset Parade at the Iwo Jima Memorial (and now also at the Lincoln Memorial on some dates) is one of Washington’s many wonderful free events during the summer and well worth doing.
 It’s a great opportunity to see a world-class military ceremony and to show support for men and women in uniform.

 Silent Drill Platoon